Thedevelop3r/dice/README.md

 falls, keno balls speed up as the board fills, and a crash curve tightens exactly as the decision gets harder.

-Nothing is decorative.
+Nothing is deco:rative.
 Where an outcome is drawn before the animation runs — the wheel's segment, the race winner — the animation is worked backwards from that result so what you watch is what you get.